 The aim of this experiment was to demonstrate the resolution and signal-to-noise ratio enhancement capabilities of the SDUI method by using a more structured object rather than simple rods.
-In addition, this experiment is used to show that including the gradientbased regularization term in the formulation of SDUI (6) can produce significantly improved reconstructions.
-The channel used in this experiment is made of 6061 aluminum and has a Ushaped cross section with each side 12 mm long and a thickness of 2.4 mm.
-The comparison of the images formed by SDUI and SAFT, will be quantified using a target-to-clutter ratio (TCR) metric adapted from32, which is a measure of the signal in the target region relative to the signal from the back ground was employed.
-It can be expressed in dB as follows:
+In addition, this experiment is used to show that including the gradient-based regularization term in the formulation of SDUI (6) can produce significantly improved reconstructions.
+The channel used in this experiment is made of 6061 aluminum and has a U-shaped cross section with each side 12 mm long and a thickness of 2.4 mm.
+The comparison of the images formed by SDUI and SAFT will be quantified using a target-to-clutter ratio (TCR) metric adapted from Ref.
+32, which is a measure of the signal in the target region relative to the signal from the